Bronwen Maddox Keynote Speaker

 Previously, Bronwen was Chief Foreign Commentator of The Times (2006-10), and was also the paper’s Foreign Editor between 1999 and 2006; The Times won the prestigious Foreign Press Association award for the best UK coverage of 9/11 and was the only UK newspaper to keep a bureau in Baghdad throughout the Iraq war.
 She travelled widely, writing about economics and politics, including in Iraq, Iran, Russia and China.

 From 1996 to 1999, she was The Times’ US Editor and Washington Bureau Chief, writing a weekly oped column and a business column from Capitol Hill.
 She was previously at the Financial Times, where she ran the paper’s year-long, award-winning investigation into the publishing tycoon, Robert Maxwell, and wrote its editorials on microeconomics and regulation.
 Before heading to the Financial Times, Bronwen was Director of the highly-ranked media investment analyst team at Kleinwort Benson Securities for five years.

 Bronwen, who has extensive contacts which span the worlds of government, finance, business and military, has interviewed some of the world’s most controversial and high-profile leaders, including George W. Bush, Tony Blair, and Angela Merkel.
 The Kremlin picked her to be the sole British journalist interviewing then President Vladimir Putin ahead of a controversial G8 summit.
 She also interviewed Benazir Bhutto at her home in Karachi on her triumphant return to Pakistan from exile, shortly before her assassination.

-She has been a Trustee (board member) of the Imperial War Museum (2010-2014) and is a Trustee of Chatham House, the foreign affairs think tank, and of the Ditchley Foundation, the distinguished conference centre which promotes transatlantic discussion.
+She has been a Trustee (board member) of the Imperial War Museum (2010-2014) and of the Ditchley Foundation, the distinguished conference centre which promotes transatlantic discussion.